Ignoring Things

 If you want to ignore files only on your machine (not share with others), you can use:

-This works like .gitignore
+This works like .gitignore, but it’s not

 committed to the repository.